timonla/blog/diet-review-sep-2020.md

 I am using these [Iodine capsules](https://www.apotea.se/helhetshalsa-eko-jod-100-kapslar).
 One container contains 100 capsules of which I consume 1 per day (150 mcg) Hence, the bottle will last for 100 days, resulting in *0.15 EUR/1.55 SEK** per day.

+I have tried putting dulse in my smoothies before but find that a tea spoon of that is capable of ruining the taste of a 1 liter smoothie.
+I did it anyways but could not aquire the taste of it, even after having used it for over a year.
+The capsules are much easier to use.

 ### Tuesday